daimoners/GrapheNet/README.md

       network: specify the model to use for training/inference.
       ```

-### Training
+### Training with png

 Launch the `train_lightning.py`:

    ```bash
    python train_lightning.py
    ```
-At the end of the training phase, the framework generates a yaml file containig some training parameters (batch_size, dataset, learning_rate, num_epochs, resolution, target, model_name) and the training time, along with the best checkpoints.
+At the end of the training phase, the framework generates a yaml file containing some training parameters (batch_size, dataset, learning_rate, num_epochs, resolution, target, model_name) and the training time, along with the best checkpoints.

-### Evaluation
+### Evaluation with png

 The evaluation is automatically performed at the end of the training.
 If you want to perform again the evaluation on the test set, launch the `predict_lightning.py` with the appropriate hydra config file: